samia-mnn/echoAR-Houseplant-Demo/README.md

 # echoAR-Houseplant-Demo
 React demo with echoAR.
-Answer a few short questions to find a houseplant match, learn some info, and receive a QR code to try it in AR in your home.
+Answer a few short questions to find a houseplant match, learn some info, and receive a QR code to see the plant in AR in your home!

 ## Register
 Don't have an API key?
 Make sure to register for FREE at [echoAR](https://www.echoar.xyz/).